rmhorton/DAGnabit/README.md

 	- [ggdag](https://cran.r-project.org/web/packages/ggdag/vignettes/intro-to-ggdag.html)
 	- [shinydag](https://www.gerkelab.com/project/shinydag/)

-* There are lots of JAGS and WinBUGS programs available, many of which do not have published DAG diagrams.
+* There are lots of JAGS and WinBUGS programs available, some of which have published DAG diagrams while others do not.
 Here are some interesting biomedical examples:
 	- Health Technology Assessment
 		+ [R for Health Technology Assessment](https://gianluca.statistica.it/books/online/r-hta/) includes an introduction to the field.
 		+ [ARCESDMH](https://github.com/rmhorton/ARCESDMH) JAGS code
-	- Many other examples from [WinBUGS documentation](https://github.com/rmhorton/DAGnabit/blob/main/examples/WinBUGS_help_examples.pdf)
+	- Many other examples from the [WinBUGS documentation](https://github.com/rmhorton/DAGnabit/blob/main/examples/WinBUGS_help_examples.pdf)

 * semi-automatic layout
 	- Use automatic layout for a first pass.
 Let the user edit it interactively by dragging nodes around (maybe in [dagitty](https://www.dagitty.net/dags.html), or something like it), then capture coordinates for the final figure.